Foocar/Link-Others/README.md

 # Link-Documents
-Link documents repository for sharing the concept and presentation
+Link documents repository for sharing the concept and presentation.
+PPT Uploaded by @furtherFuture.